Inside Director of Product, Katie Elliott's Joyful Family Home

 This winter, we were lucky enough to capture the home of our very own Director of Product, Katie Elliott.
 Inside their joyful dwelling, Katie, Alice, and their son Charlie have spent the last four years making a house into a family home.
-Filled with lively colors, custom furniture (Katie was a RISD graduate), and art at every turn, we could think of no better backdrop to shoot our Winter 2021 Collection.
+Filled with lively colors, custom furniture (Katie was a RISD graduate), and art at every turn, we could think of no better backdrop for our latest collection.
 We ventured to Katie's light-filled space to hear more about her background, design ethos, and what "a day in the life" looks like for their family of three.

 Tell us about your home – how long have you been here and how did you find it?

 We relocated to Portland in May 2017 and moved into a furnished sublet sight unseen.
 It was fine, but we were very motivated to buy a house of our own.
 We had already found a daycare for our son, Charlie, and not knowing the city so well (and for lack of a better idea), we centered our search around his school.

 Luckily, we didn’t have to look long.
 We found a house in the location we wanted, so I decided to check it out.
 I walked in, and everything was beige or brown – the furnishings were truly horrible, but I loved the layout, and I could see the space for its potential.
 The light.
 The yard.
 The dreamy living room windows.
 The brightness and all that it could be.
 The house had been on the market for a while, so we put an offer in.
 We were Portland homeowners by September 2017!

 Could you share a bit about the path you took to get to where you’re at today?